 Wolf: No trophy fee.

-Dates: August 10 – September 3.
-Rivers are filled with salmon.
+Fall bear hunts: August 10 - September 3.

 Hunt includes: Professional guide service (1X1) or (2X1), accommodations (heated Arctic Oven tents), all meals (home-made) and beverages, use of equipment, transportation in the field (inflatable boats), trophy field preparation, and transportation to local taxidermist.

 What to bring: See Planner tab, suggested gear list.
 Reminder, leave rifle hard case and travel clothes bag with air transporter.
 Packing: recommend hunters pack personal gear in multiple small waterproof bags for easy transport on small air charter bush planes.